 One of the major challenges that Ortom inherited when he took over as governor on 29th May 2015 was months of salary arrears owed all category of public servants in the state due to, initially, a shortfall in the state revenue earnings and later on a huge and fraudulent concocted wage bill.

-And on two selected interviews; Channels Tv on 2nd July 2018 and Radio Benue 4th June 2019, Governor Ortom was able to clearly outlined what the problem was with the “unsustainable wage bill” which, according to him, is driven by a deep-rooted cartel’.
+And on two separate interviews with Channels Tv on 2nd July 2018 and Radio Benue 4th June 2019, Governor Ortom clearly explained that the problem with the “unsustainable wage bill”, according to him, is the handwork of by a deep-state rooted cartel.

 However, in the 48 months (4 yrs.) that he has been in control as the state’s chief executive he was not able to bring the wage bill down to an optimal level and crush the so-call cartel.